The days are short.

 - Sleep in a dark room and consider purchasing “blackout blinds”.
 Blue lighting may improve sleep.

-- Consult a natural health professional on personal use of one or more of the following herbs and supplements: Vitamin D, Melatonin, St. John’s Wort, SAMe, 5-HTP, stress-reducing and blood-sugar balancing herbs & supplements.
+- Consult a natural health professional on personal use of one or more of the following herbs and supplements: Vitamin D, Melatonin, St. John’s Wort, SAMe, 5-HTP, stress-supportive like Everyday Stress Support, and blood-sugar supportive herbs & supplements such as taking Berberine Reset before meals.